 Officer Warren Greene was shot and killed after responding to a domestic disturbance.

-Prior to officers arriving, a man had shot his nephew in an argument over a $30 loan.
+A man had shot his 22-year-old nephew in an argument over a $30 loan.
 As a second officer went to his squad car to request an ambulance and as Officer Greene was checking for a pulse on the victim, the uncle came out of hiding and into the room.

 A third officer arrived and heard Officer Greene ordering the suspect to put his gun down.
 As he was about to enter the room, the suspect fired and struck Officer Greene twice in the upper chest.
 The officer fired six times, injuring the suspect before retreating.